DistributedSystemsGroup/zoe/README.rst

 Zoe Analytics provides a simple way to provision any kind of data analytics applications.

-This repository is used for day-to-day, open source development.
-Periodic releases containing third-party contributions are pushed to the github repository (see below).
+This repository is used for day-to-day, open source development, feel free to fork and contribute.

 Resources: